Lumexralph/blog-site/content/posts/iris-flower-classification/index.md

 - The second part of the training set is a vector `y` of 150 elements that contains labels/targets for the training set as shown above with the flower encoding.

-### 4.3 Model representation
+### Model Representation

-The neural network you will use in this assignment is shown in the figure below.
+The neural network architecture I will use is shown in the figure below:

+![model neural network](./model_NN.jpg)

 - This has two dense layers with ReLU activations followed by an output layer with a linear activation.
-- Recall that our inputs are pixel values of digit images.
+- Recall that the inputs are flower dimensions or size attributes
-- Since the images are of size $20\times20$, this gives us $400$ inputs
+- Since the size attributes are of size 4, this gives us `4` inputs

-![model neural network](./model_NN.jpg)

-- The parameters have dimensions that are sized for a neural network with $25$ units in layer 1, $15$ units in layer 2 and $3$ output units in layer 3, one for each flower type encoding.
+- The parameters have dimensions that are sized for a neural network with `25` units in layer 1, `15` units in layer 2 and `3` output units in layer 3, one for each flower type encoding (0 - 2).

-- Recall that the dimensions of these parameters is determined as follows:
-- If network has $s_{in}$ units in a layer and $s_{out}$ units in the next layer, then
-- $W$ will be of dimension $s_{in} \times s_{out}$.
-- $b$ will be a vector with $s_{out}$ elements

-- Therefore, the shapes of `W`, and `b`,  are
+Therefore, the shapes of `W`, and `b`,  are:

 - layer1: The shape of `W1` is (4, 25) and the shape of `b1` is (25,)
 - layer2: The shape of `W2` is (25, 15) and the shape of `b2` is: (15,)
 - layer3: The shape of `W3` is (15, 3) and the shape of `b3` is: (3,)

-### 4.4 Tensorflow Model Implementation
+### Tensorflow Model Implementation

 Tensorflow models are built layer by layer.
-A layer's input dimensions ($s_{in}$ above) are calculated for you.
+A layer's input dimensions are calculated for you.
 You specify a layer's *output dimensions* and this determines the next layer's input dimension.
 The input dimension of the first layer is derived from the size of the input data specified in the `model.fit` statement below.